libdebug/libdebug/docs/quality_of_life/symbols.md

 [Symbol](../../from_pydoc/generated/data/symbol/) objects contain the following attributes:

-start (int): The start address of the symbol in the target process.
-    end (int): The end address of the symbol in the target process. name (str): The name of the symbol in the target process. backing_file (str): The backing file of the symbol in the target process. reference_file (str): The file that the symbol's offsets refer to in the target process. reference_build_id (str): The build ID of the reference file. is_external (bool): Whether the symbol is external or not.
-    """

 | Attribute | Type | Description |
 |-----------|------|-------------|
 | `start`   | `int` | The start offset of the symbol. |